websanco/liferay-learn/docs/dxp/7.x/en/site-building/personalizing-site-experience/migration-from-audience-targeting/manually-migrating-from-audience-targeting.md

 # Manually Migrating from Audience Targeting

-Due to the similarities between Audience Targeting user segments and Liferay DXP 7.2+ Segments, certain data is migrated automatically during the Liferay upgrade process.
-However, some Audience Targeting rules do not have a direct equivalent in Liferay DXP 7.2+.
+Due to the similarities between Audience Targeting user segments and Liferay DXP 7.2+ Segments, most of your configuration is automatically transferred into Liferay Segmentation during the upgrade (see [Migrating User Segments](./migrating-user-segments.md) for more information.)
+However, some Audience Targeting rules do not have a direct equivalent in Liferay DXP 7.2+ Segmentation.
 You can find the recommended solution for each rule type here.

 ## User Attribute Rules

-Some User Attributes, like Gender or Age, do not have a direct equivalent in Liferay DXP 7.2.
+Some User Attributes, like Gender or Age, do not have a direct equivalent in Liferay DXP 7.2+.
 User Attributes retrieved from external sources like Facebook also do not have a replacement.
 To replace these, you must [create a custom user field](../../../users-and-permissions/devops/adding-custom-fields-to-users.md) and use that to define your new Segment.

 ## Session Rules